minio/docs/source/reference/minio-mc-admin/mc-admin-group.rst

 Remove a Group
 ~~~~~~~~~~~~~~

-Use :mc-cmd:`mc admin group remove` to remove a group from an S3-compatible
+Use :mc-cmd:`mc admin group rm` to remove a group from an S3-compatible
 host:

 .. code-block:: shell
    :class: copyable

-   mc admin group remove ALIAS GROUPNAME
+   mc admin group rm ALIAS GROUPNAME

-- Replace :mc-cmd:`ALIAS <mc admin group remove TARGET>` with the
+- Replace :mc-cmd:`ALIAS <mc admin group rm TARGET>` with the
   :mc-cmd:`alias <mc alias>` of the S3-compatible host.

-- Replace :mc-cmd:`GROUPNAME <mc admin group remove GROUPNAME>` with the
+- Replace :mc-cmd:`GROUPNAME <mc admin group rm GROUPNAME>` with the
   name of the group.

 Disable a Group